modelscope/FunASR/funasr/runtime/python/websocket/README.md

 # Service with websocket-python

 This is a demo using funasr pipeline with websocket python-api.
+It supports the offline, online, offline/online-2pass unifying speech recognition.

 ## For the Server